Sam Mort: Role in Unicef Afghanistan

-In September 2020, Mort took up her current role as Chief of Communication, Advocacy and Civic Engagement for UNICEF Afghanistan.
+In September 2020, Mort took up her current role as Chief of Communication, Advocacy and Civic Engagement in UNICEF's Office in Afghanistan.
+Furthermore, during the female ban, Mort had difficulty agreeing to the one UN approach and actively worked against its implementation.

 COVAX project

-Mort was involved in the first COVAX project in Afghanistan (a multi-agency WHO led procurement and supply, with logistics via Unicef) with delivery of almost 0.5million Covid-19 AstraZeneca vaccines, which arrived in Kabul in March 2021.
+Mort was involved in the first COVAX project in Afghanistan (a multi-agency WHO led procurement and supply, with logistics via Unicef) with delivery of almost 0.5million COVID-19 AstraZeneca vaccines, which arrived in Kabul in March 2021.